About Dr. Patricia Thompson

 Originally from Alberta, Canada, Patricia completed her B.A. in sociology at the University of Toronto.
 She then went on to earn her M.A. and Ph.D. in Clinical Psychology from Georgia State University.
 As part of her training, she completed a predoctoral internship at the University of Pennsylvania and a postdoctoral fellowship through Emory University’s School of Medicine.
 She has taught courses and facilitated seminars at the Wharton Business School, the University of Toronto, Emory University, Spelman College, Georgia State University, and various community organizations.
 She has also won awards from the American Psychological Association, the Southeastern Psychological Association, and the Georgia Psychological Association for excellence in research.

 On a personal level, Patricia enjoys playing tennis, playing classical piano, working out, doing pilates, reading, and meditating.
-She lives in Atlanta with her husband and son.
+She lives in Atlanta, Georgia.

 The Fun Extras